Fish Camp, California: History

+Tourism continued to replace logging as the community's principal activity.
+The Yosemite Mountain Sugar Pine Railroad began carrying tourists over a portion of the former logging railroad in 1967, and Marriott International opened the 242-room Tenaya Lodge in 1990.

 Demographics

-Fish Camp first appeared as a census-designated place in the 2010 United States census.
+Fish Camp first appeared as a census-designated place in the 2010 United States census, when it had a population of 59.

-The 2020 United States census reported that Fish Camp had a population of 49.
-The population density was 122.5 PD/sqmi.
-The population was 44 (90%) Non-Hispanic White and 5 (10%) Hispanic or Latino.
+The 2020 United States census reported a population of 49, with a population density of 122.5 PD/sqmi.
+Of the residents, 44 (90%) were Non-Hispanic White and 5 (10%) were Hispanic or Latino.
 The median age was 55.6 years.

-There were 29 households, of which 10 were families and 13 were one person living alone.

-There were 154 housing units at an average density of 385.0 /mi2, of which 29 (19%) were occupied.
-Of these, 9 (31%) were owner-occupied, and 20 (69%) were occupied by renters.
+There were 29 households, including 10 families and 13 people living alone.
+Of 154 housing units, only 29 were occupied; 9 were owner-occupied and 20 were renter-occupied.